-Breathe easier and smile brighter with airways and orthodontics — a comprehensive approach that not only aligns your teeth but also supports healthy airflow for lasting confidence and overall wellness.
+Breathe easier and smile brighter with airways and orthodontics, a comprehensive approach that not only aligns your teeth but also supports healthy airflow for lasting confidence and overall wellness.

-Your airway and orthodontic development are intimately connected from early childhood through adulthood.
+Your airway and orthodontic development are connected from early childhood through adulthood.
 When children consistently breathe through their mouths instead of their noses, this pattern can significantly alter facial growth and tooth positioning over time.

 Mouth breathing often results from blocked nasal passages, enlarged tonsils, or other airway obstructions.
 This altered breathing pattern can lead to several developmental changes: